Alexandredornellas/Bootstrap-learning/README.md

-# This repository was made with the only purpose of learning bootstrap + JS
+# This repository was made with the only purpose of learning.
+## Actually, now i am using this repository for JS challenges from DIO lol.

 ### Notes:
-- add JS